Tencent/APIJSON/README.md

  Process | Previous way | APIJSON
 -------- | ------------ | ------------
  Transmission | Server developers edit interfaces and update docs, then client developers request server and parse responses according to the docs | Client developers request server and parse responses for their requirements.
 No inteface!
 No doc!
 No communication for any interface or doc between client and server developers!
- Compatibility | Server developers add new interfaces tagged with v2 and update docs | Nothing need to do
+ Compatibility | Server developers add new interfaces tagged with v2 and update docs | Nothing need to do!

  Client request | Previous way | APIJSON
 -------- | ------------ | ------------